March 3, 2025

 PCM (Pulse Code Modulation) Converts analog signals, used in telecommunications.

-Because it retains all the original audio data, many audiophiles and music enthusiasts use ALAC.
-It offers a smaller file size than uncompressed formats like WAV or AIFF while maintaining the same sound quality.
+Because ALAC retains all original audio data, it's favored by audiophiles and music enthusiasts.
+It offers smaller file sizes than uncompressed formats like WAV while preserving full audio quality.

 A woman recording a podcast on her computer.